Yuki Kakita

 Yuki Kakita (垣田 裕暉, Kakita Yūki) is a Japanese professional footballer who plays as a forward for club Kashiwa Reysol and the Japan national team.

+Kakita came through the youth academy at Kashima Antlers and began his professional career there in 2016.
+He had loan spells at Zweigen Kanazawa in 2017, Tokushima Vortis in 2020 and Sagan Tosu in 2022 before joining Kashiwa Reysol in 2024.
+Kakita has earned 2 caps for the Japan national team.

 Career

 Kashima Antlers

 Kakita was promoted to the Kashima Antlers first team in 2016.
 He made his league debut against Nagoya Grampus on 13 July 2016.
 Kakita scored his first league goal against Albirex Niigata on 23 April 2023.

 Loan to Zweigen Kanazawa

 Kakita was announced at Zweigen Kanazawa.
 He made his league debut against Ehime on 26 February 2017.
 Kakita scored his first league goal against Montedio Yamagata on 11 August 2017, scoring in the 68th minute.
 On 14 December 2017, his loan was extended for another year.
 Kakita's loan was extended for another year on 12 December 2018.

 Loan to Tokushima Vortis

 Kakita made his league debut against Tokyo Verdy on 23 February 2020.
 He scored his first league goal against Ehime on 27 June 2020, scoring in the 16th minute.

 On 16 December 2020, Kakita scored his 17th goal against Omiya Ardija, which helped promote Tokushima Vortis to the J1 League for the first time in 7 years.